keboola/connection-docs/transformations/index.md

 {: .image-popup}
 ![Transformations schema](/transformations/transformations-schema.svg)

-A transformation is represented by a **Transformation Script** (SQL, Julia, OpenRefine, Python, R) which you can use to manipulate your data.
-To ensure safety of the data in Storage, a transformation operates in a completely separate **staging storage** created for each transformation.
+A transformation is represented by a **Transformation Script** (SQL, Julia, OpenRefine, Python, R), which you can use to manipulate your data.
+To ensure the safety of the data in Storage, a transformation operates in a completely separate **staging storage** created for each transformation.
 When a transformation [job](/management/jobs/) runs, it takes the required data from the project [Storage](/storage/tables/) and copies them to a temporary staging storage.
 This process is called [**input mapping**](/transformations/mappings/).